sixfeetup/plone.app.controlpanel/README.txt

 - An adapter implementing the above interface, exposing all the different settings as properties.
 As we don't want to have those control panels available all over the place, we restrict them to adapt the 'IPloneSiteRoot' only.
-Sometimes we use the 'SchemaAdapterBase' class from CMFDefault.formlib and the property wrapper 'ProxyFieldProperty' to automatically convert the values found in our site to the types expected by formlib and vica versa.
+Sometimes we use the 'SchemaAdapterBase' class from our utils module and the property wrapper 'ProxyFieldProperty' to automatically convert the values found in our site to the types expected by formlib and vica versa.
   For example we often need to store tuples while formlib expects sets, store